code-423n4/2023-06-canto-findings/data/vuquang23-Q.md

 // check source channel is in the whitelist channels
 ```

-When flag variable `found` is set to `true`, it should break the loop to reduce computation resource.
+When flag variable `found` is set to `true`, it should break the loop to save computation resource.

 https://github.com/code-423n4/2023-06-canto/blob/main/Canto/x/onboarding/keeper/ibc_callbacks.go#L48